Hiking In & Around Stavanger

 Are you planning a trip to Norway’s oil capital to hike the famous Pulpit Rock?
 Find out what other hiking trails the Stavanger region has to offer.
 Whether you're renting a car or using public transport, there's options here for you!

-Stavanger is a hotspot for anyone who wants to combine exploring a charming Norwegian city with discovering what the great outdoors have to offer.
+Stavanger is a hotspot for anyone who wants to combine exploring a charming Norwegian city with discovering what the great outdoors has to offer.

 After all, the city is situated a quick 30-minute drive through the newly-built Ryfast Tunnel from the gorgeous Lysefjord, one of the most beautiful fjords in Norway.